Deep Elm "Deep Ellum" Downtown Dallas (Unlabeled)

 About the Originals

 The City of Dallas Municipal Archives retains copy negatives for most of these prints.
-Dallas Archivist John Slate believes these copy negatives were produced in the late 1960s or early 1970s.
+At the time the digital collection was created, Dallas Archivist John Slate believed these copy negatives were produced in the late 1960s or early 1970s.
 They are not the original negatives from the 1930 aerial survey.
 While several libraries house some or all of the 1930 prints, no known set of the original negatives exists.

 About Fairchild Aerial Surveys